giolomidze/OptimizedClickHandler/README.md

 - The script will run in the background and will not be visible in the taskbar or task manager.
 - The script will continue to run until it is manually stopped or the computer is shut down.

-I hope this helps!
-Let me know if you have any further questions or if you need further assistance.